 Prerequisites: Successful completion of Grade 8 Science.
-Course Requirements: Students must successfully complete laboratory work, projects, homework assignments, tests, quizzes and an in class final exam in June.
+Course Requirements: Students must successfully complete laboratory work, projects, homework assignments, tests, and quizzes.

 Main Campus - This is an introductory college-level course designed to give the student a total overview of Astronomy.
 Topics covered are: Celestial orientation; Planetary motions; Time; Stars and Constellations; Instrumentation; Problems in space travel and unusual objects such as pulsars, black holes, etc. Students also have the opportunity to receive instruction on the use of the planetarium and may personally design programs as well as operate the various instruments.
 Students cannot receive Regents credit for this course.
 Meets for five lecture periods a week.
 Full year.